shyamksateesh/etcd-data-store/README.md

 ```
 ## Functionalities Implemented

 ### Key-Value Pair Addition:

 You can add key-value pairs to the etcd database using the "Put Key-Value Pair" functionality.
 This feature is handled by the `put()` function in `app.py`, located at line 16.
 Users can input a key and its corresponding value, and upon submission, the key-value pair is stored in the etcd database.
+This functionality utilizes the `put()` API provided by the etcd package to insert the key-value pair into the database.

 ### Retrieving Values by Key:

 Users can retrieve the value associated with a specific key from the etcd database using the "Get Value by Key" functionality.
 This feature is managed by the `get()` function in `app.py`, found at line 22.
 Users input a key, and upon submission, the corresponding value is fetched from the etcd database and displayed to the user.
+This functionality utilizes the `get()` API provided by the etcd package to retrieve the value associated with the specified key.

 ### Deleting Keys:

 The "Delete Key" functionality allows users to remove a key and its associated value from the etcd database.
 This feature is controlled by the `delete()` function in `app.py`, located at line 29.
 Users input a key, and upon submission, the key-value pair is deleted from the etcd database if it exists.
+This functionality utilizes the `delete()` API provided by the etcd package to delete the specified key-value pair.

 ### Listing All Keys:

 Users can view a list of all keys stored in the etcd database using the "List All Keys" functionality.
 This feature is handled by the `list_keys()` function in `app.py`, present at line 39.
 Upon accessing this functionality, all keys present in the etcd database are fetched and displayed to the user.

-### Deleting All Entries:

-The "Delete All Entries" functionality enables users to delete all key-value pairs stored in the etcd database.
-This feature is managed by the `delete_all()` function in `app.py`, located at line 51.
-Upon triggering this functionality, all key-value pairs in the etcd database are deleted.
+This functionality utilizes the `get_all()` API provided by the etcd package to retrieve all keys stored in the database.

 ### Integration of Frontend and Backend: